hunterdyar/daily-golf-project/README.md

 Basically entirelly in a single script/child of the player, GolfHitPreviewLine.cs.

 Uses [multi-scene physics](https://docs.unity3d.com/Manual/physics-multi-scene.html) to simulate the balls path and draw a line for each tick of that simulation.
 See the [TNTC](https://www.youtube.com/watch?v=4VUmhuhkELk) video for a breakdown of the technique.

+### Camera Control
+Currently I use Cinemachine.
+The FreeLook camera is doing most of the work for me.
+A todo will be better (more precise) aiming with a 'dead zone' before the camera starts panning.
+But I don't really know how I want the camera input to work yet.

 ### Custom Attributes
 [ReadOnly] and [Layer] are not attributes that are built into Unity (although they should be).